aliwert/todo-list/README.md

 -JavaScript

 ### Usage
-1-Enter a todo in the input field and click "Add Todo" to add it to the list.
+1-Enter a todo in the input field and click "Add Todo" to add it to the list.<br>
-2-Click the delete icon next to a todo to remove it from the list.
+2-Click the delete icon next to a todo to remove it from the list.<br>
-3-Use the search input field to filter todos based on the search query.
+3-Use the search input field to filter todos based on the search query.<br>
-4-Click "Clear All Todo" to remove all todos from the list.
+4-Click "Clear All Todo" to remove all todos from the list.<br>